turban-toolbox/turban-toolbox/doc/manual.md

 |Section|`int` | `chunk_overlap`|Overlap (number of samples) of consecutive chunks |
 |Section|`int` array| `section_marker`|Unique identifier per section, `0` means discard|

 As example, let us consider a timeseries `x` of 13 samples.
 (We choose few samples in order to be able to write out arrays.)
-Of these, the first and the last two samples are to be discarded.
+Of these, the first sample and the last two samples are to be discarded.
 This is achieved by
 ```python
 import numpy as np
 section_marker = np.zeros_like(x, dtype=int)